anurag07code/Assignment01_Agentic_RAG_Assistant/README.md

 1. **Document Processing**
    - PDF is loaded and split into chunks
-   - Chunks are embedded using HuggingFace embeddings
+   - Chunks are embedded using Google Gemini API embeddings
    - Embeddings are stored in FAISS vector database

 2. **Query Processing**